B3tterTogeth3r/Walhalla-v2/README.md

 - [A lot again](#a-lot-again) (latest)

 ## ToDo List
+- [ ] Comment every method, function, constructor and class itself for better understandability in the future.
+- [ ] Find a way to save more data into Firebase Auth and Firestore and write a Cloud Function to connect them all.
 - [ ] Copy and rewrite all necessary code from the old app to enable all public accessible sites without an edit options.
 - [ ] read, copy, do and maybe extend old ToDo list from the [old account website](https://tobi.frdy.eu/neu/todo.php) by B3tterTogeth3r.
 - [ ] Find a way to save a checkbox in Firestore and recognise it in the app.